Breaking better: How imperfections increase fracture resistance in architected lattices: Fracture characterization

 \subsection{Mechanical testing and imaging}

-The as-printed width ($w$), thickness ($b$), and pre-crack length ($a$) (see Fig.~\ref{fig:1}a) are measured for each compact tension specimen to check their agreement with the nominal dimensions, accounting for potential warping and platform removal effects.
+The as-printed width ($w$), thickness ($b$), and pre-crack length ($a$) (Fig.~\ref{fig:1}a) are measured for each specimen to check their agreement with the nominal dimensions, accounting for potential warping and platform removal effects.
 The specimens are loaded in tension using a Zwick-Roell Z100 machine at a displacement-controlled rate of 2~mm/min, with a pre-load of 4~N. The machine records the load up to a 90\% peak load drop.
-A high-resolution LIMESS camera is placed in front of the specimen to track crack propagation over a region of interest (ROI) of approximately $85 \times 60$~mm$^2$, as shown in Fig.~\ref{fig:1}b.
+As shown in Fig.~\ref{fig:1}b, a high-resolution LIMESS camera is placed in front of the specimen to track crack propagation over a region of interest (ROI) of approximately $85 \times 60$~mm$^2$.
 We lubricate the loading pins before testing to prevent stick-slip and induced rigid-body rotations of the specimen under load.
 The critical stress intensity factor is estimated according to the ASTM E-1820 standard~\cite{ASTM_E1820}, which provides an approximation of the lattice toughness accounting for slight variations in dimensions across samples.
 The mode I critical stress intensity factor ($K_\mathrm{IC}$) is then defined as

 where $P_{\max}$ is the peak force recorded by the load cell of the testing machine, and $q$ is a function of the $a/w$ ratio specific to the specimen design~\cite{ASTM_E1820}.